broadinstitute/gtex-viz/README.md

 ## UI features
 ### Toolbar
+#### Tissue columns
+- By default, the tissue columns in the heatmap are arranged according to the tissue dendrogram (the leaf nodes).
-- Tissue columns can be sorted alphabetically.
+- Alternatively, tissues can be sorted alphabetically.
+The tissue dendrogram is hidden in this view mode.

 ### Heatmap
 #### Gene label